PO Box 9021, Wilmington, DE 19809, USA

 A Wandering Albatross on the water dwarfing Cape Petrels

-43. Northern Royal Albatross (t2) (p) (*) ______ (considered distinct from the Southern Royal Albatross; when combined was called the "Royal Albatross")
+43. Northern Royal Albatross (t2) (p) (*) ______ ccp (considered distinct from the Southern Royal Albatross; when combined was called the "Royal Albatross")

 Diomedea sanfordi